PROJECT SURYA SCHOOL

 This project has grown out of our team's repeated visits to the region and consultations with the local people, regional officials and foreign specialists.

-- Held summer school in Kargyak
+• Hold summer school in Kargyak

-- Picked the site for school
+• Pick the site for school

-- Built a greenhouse
+• Build a greenhouse

-- Purchased wood for school construction
+• Purchase wood for school construction

-- Transported wood on frozen river
+• Transport wood on frozen river

 Administration

-Construction face of the project
+Construction phase of the project

-Location: latitude 33° 03´ 45‘‘, longitude 77° 13´ 30‘‘, elevation 4200 m
+Location: latitude 33° 03´ 45‘‘, longitude 77° 13´ 30‘‘, elevation of 4200 m

-Investor: Obcanske sdruzeni SURYA – Czech NGO
+Investor: Obcanske sdruzeni SURYA – a Czech NGO

 Building scheme